uid/census/README.md

 	{
     		event.preventDefault();  // Prevents default response of submitting the form
-    		$('#submitBtn').prop('disabled', 'true');  // Disables original submit button so the worker doesn't click it again census.submit( '#questionDiv', '#taskForm' );  // Summon Census!
+    		$('#submitBtn').prop('disabled', 'true');  // Disables original submit button so the worker doesn't click it again census.submit( '#questionDiv', '#taskForm', '#uniqueKey' );  // Summon Census!
 Requests a task from the census server, displays it, and then submits your original task when the worker submits the Census task
 	});
 });
 ```